CZ-NIC/envelope/README.md

 # Documentation

-Both `./envelope.py --help` for CLI arguments help and `pydoc3 envelope` to see module arguments help should contain same information as here.
+Both `envelope --help` for CLI arguments help and `pydoc3 envelope` to see module arguments help should contain same information as here.

 ## Command list
 All parameters are optional.